 Welcome to Minifi’s Minimal Investor Course!
-I’m Adam, and in this course, we’re going to be helping you learn the basics you need to be a Minimal Investor.
-This means you’ll know where to invest, what to invest in and why.
-This course is laid out starting from the absolute scratch, specifically for someone in the United States.
+I’m Adam, and in this course, we’re going to learn the basics you need to invest on your own.
+You’ll know where to invest, what to invest in, and why.
+This course is organized from scratch and specifically for someone in the United States.

-For lesson 1, we’ll be doing a few things:
+For lesson 1, we’ll do a few things:

-- Make a list of all accounts you have.
+- Make a list of all the accounts you have.

 - Make sure you can log in to each of them.

 - Figure out which investment account type to use for this course (401k, Roth IRA, IRA, Brokerage).

 - Open a company 401k – or a Vanguard Account if you don’t have one

 If you can do those 4 things this lesson, you’re off to a great start!

 1. Make a List of All of Your Accounts